-Plaintiff adequately addressed the Rule 9(b) issues in his responsive pleadings to the motion to dismiss.
-The court's reasoning cannot be said to have properly addressed that response, and to have misapprehended it, because of the exclusion of the actual information upon which plaintiff's claims of fraud are based.
+Plaintiff adequately addressed the Rule 9(b) issues in her responsive pleadings to the motion to dismiss.
+The court's reasoning cannot be said to have properly addressed that reasoning because of the exclusion of the actual information upon which plaintiff's claims of fraud are based.

 Moreover, the proper remedy for a lack of particularity would certainly include a dismissal without prejudice so as to afford an opportunity to provide those particulars.
-However, as noted in plaintiff's submittals, the defendants herein are corporate defendants and they have dominion and control over the information from which additional particulars could be found.
+However, as noted in plaintiff's submittals, the defendants' herein are corporate defendants and they have dominion and control over the information from which additional particulars could be found.
 It was also noted that their claims for particularity did not prevent them from actually and formally "answering" plaintiff's claims, thus putting paid to the claim they needed additional particulars.

-6. Footnote 19
+8. Footnote 19